 Is health care your passion?
 Do you wish to ensure health care access in Norton County for the long-term?
 Become a member of the Norton Regional Health Foundation Legacy Society!

 The NRHF Legacy Society was created to recognize and commend individuals, families and businesses/organizations who have chosen to give, cumulatively, $50,000 or more to the Foundation.
 This gift can be made throughout the lifetime of the donor and/or through planned giving.
 Through a planned or deferred gift, donors can significantly advance the Foundation’s mission.
-A donor may make his or her gift unrestricted so that it can be used in an area where it is needed most, or designate the gift to benefit the donor's particular wishes as it relates to the mission.
+A donor may make his or her gift unrestricted so that it can be used in an area where it is needed most, or designate the gift to benefit the donor's particular wishes as it relates to the Foundation's mission.

 As a member of the NRHF Legacy Society, you can ensure that your thoughtfulness today will continue well into the future.
 All gifts, but particularly planned gifts, can be as unique as each individual who makes them and may be tailored in a way that best serves each donor's financial situation, needs, objectives and wishes, along with those of the Foundation.
 Among planned gift options include but are not limited to: bequests through a will or living trust, charitable remainder trust, real estate, retirement plans, life insurance, charitable gift annuities, etc. We would be happy to work with you in your gift planning journey, along with your attorney, tax professional and/or investment professional.